jcordell/cs534-style-studio/README.md

 Create a new virtual environment for this project

     $ virtualenv venv
-    note: You may need to run: pip install virtualenv
+    note: You may need to run: pip3 install virtualenv

 Activate this virtual environment (You should see a (venv) appear at the beginning of your terminal prompt indicating that you are working inside the virtualenv)